fat1nad/FireOdyssey/README.md

 [Project still in progress]

-A cute fantasy/adventure based 2D platformer game about the a flicker's journey to the extinguished sun as it ignites a world overtaken by darkness.
+A cute fantasy/adventure based 2D platformer game about a flicker's journey to the extinguished sun as it ignites a world overtaken by darkness.

 ## [Latest build](fati-nad.itch.io/fireodyssey)